Scare-BnB/Overlooked-Hotels-Docs/README.md

 ## R1.
 Description of your website, including:
 ### Purpose

 Our application is a cutting-edge promotional website for a fictional accommodation company that immerses users in the spine-chilling atmospheres of iconic horror locations like The Overlook Hotel and The Bates Motel.
 As technology enthusiasts, we've been enlisted by the owner of one of these establishments to catapult his business into the digital era.
 With an intuitive booking system, our platform not only enhances the customer experience by enabling seamless online bookings but also assists the proprietor in modernizing his operations.

-Join us on this thrilling journey as we bridge the gap between horror pop culture and the convenience of contemporary online accommodations.
+// rewrite

+Our application serves as a strategic solution crafted for a business aiming to modernize their approach to accommodation management.
+With a focus on bringing their business into the digital age, our platform provides an intuitive and efficient way for customers to explore and secure bookings at an intriguing range of accommodations.
+Tailored to meet the needs of a forward-thinking company, the application streamlines the booking process, encouraging customers to engage online and fostering increased customer numbers.
+By embracing technology, our goal is to empower the business to efficiently manage bookings, keep information current, and ultimately elevate their business in the competitive landscape of the hospitality industry.

 ### Functionality / features

-Our application redefines the way users experience horror-themed accommodations with a feature-rich and user-friendly platform.
+Our application redefines the way users experience accommodations with a feature-rich and user-friendly platform.
 Key functionalities include:

 **Immersive Booking System**:
 Navigate through iconic horror locations like The Overlook Hotel and The Bates Motel with our intuitive booking system, allowing users to easily secure accommodations for an unforgettable stay.

 **User-Friendly Interface**:
-Enjoy a visually captivating and responsive interface designed with HTML5, CSS3, and JavaScript, ensuring a seamless and enjoyable user experience across devices.
+Enjoy a visually captivating and responsive interface designed with HTML, CSS, and JavaScript, ensuring a seamless and enjoyable user experience across devices.

 **JWT-based Authentication**:
 Prioritize user security with JWT (JSON Web Token) authentication, ensuring a secure and efficient process for user identification and authorization in the application's API.